MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 * A computer running Hyper-V with and a virtual machine.
   * Host and guest (VM) OS must be Windows 10, Windows Server Technical Preview 3, or later.
 * Windows SDK -- Available [here](http://aka.ms/flightingSDK).

+> The SDK became available in Windows 10 build 14290 -- the flighting download matches the latest insider fast track flighting build.
+If you experience strange bahavior make sure the SDK matches the host OS.

 ## Register a new application
 In order to use Hyper-V sockets, the application must be registered with the Hyper-V Host's registry.